microsoft/Windows-driver-samples/pofx/WDF/ReadMe.md

 -   Accessing component hardware to process I/O requests.
 -   Accessing component hardware to change the component's F-state.

 As mentioned earlier, the hardware access shown is this sample is entirely simulated in software.
-This sample does not work with a real device – it installs on a root-enumerated software device.
+This sample does not work with a real device, it installs on a root-enumerated software device.

 S0-idle power management support
 --------------------------------